Joqds/Joqds.Zookeeper.Configuration/README.md

 - [ ] manage exceptions (specially socket exceptions)
 - [ ] make it bidirectional
 - [ ] accept json format for parrents
 - [ ] support authentication to zookeeper
+- [ ] make sample and improve this readme!